ncatlab/nlab-content/pages/5/1/0/3/3015/content.md

 An object of $C$ is simply a pair $(A,\sigma)$ consisting of a set $A$ and an element $\sigma$ of $T(A)$.
 Given two such objects, an isomorphism from $(A,\sigma)$ to $(B,\tau)$ is simply a structure-preserving map from $A$ to $B$, that is a bijection $f\colon A \to B$ such that $T(f)(\sigma) = \tau$.
 Then it is straightforward to check that this defines a [[groupoid]] $C_\cong$.
 This groupoid is naturally equipped with a faithful [[forgetful functor]] $U\colon C_\cong \to Set$, given by $U(A,\sigma) \coloneqq A$.

-For $T$ restricted to certain functors, such as is done by Bourbaki, we may also define a notion of non-invertible morphism in $C$.
-However, this does not always give the most useful notion of morphism in $C$; while defining isomorphisms of structured sets is an exact science, choosing more general morphisms of structured sets is still something of an art.
-(More details ...)
+While defining isomorphisms of structured sets is an exact science, choosing more general morphisms of structured sets is something of an art.

 ### Back and forth